DDPAlexR/PokeCord-Service/README.md

 **What you should do**:
 Contact me at `lilzingyflower@gmail.com`

 # Note: Offering a 1 week free service.
-The price ranges from 1$ a week to 3$ per weeks and more customizations.
+The price ranges from 1$ a week to 3$ per weeks and more customizations, and 5$ a month with custom everything.

 **Customers so far?**: 0
 (Chance to provide a long free service)